-North Cowichan absent from Forests Ministry-chaired partnership to protect rare coastal Douglas-fir forest
+North Cowichan absent from BC government-chaired partnership to protect rare coastal Douglas-fir forest

 Its name is a handful — the Coastal Douglas-fir (& Associated Ecosystems) Conservation Partnership.